DeadAlready/node-easy-session/README.md

 	{
 		ipCheck: {boolean} // Defines if IP must be consistent during the session - defaults to true
 		uaCheck: {boolean} // Defines if UA must be consistent during the session - defaults to true
-		freshTimeout: {time in ms} // Time since last request still under the maxFreshTimeout when the session is considered
+		freshTimeout: {time in ms} // Time since last request still under the maxFreshTimeout
-															 // fresh - defaults to 5 minutes
+						// when the session is considered fresh - defaults to 5 minutes
-		maxFreshTimeout: {time in ms} // Time since login after which the session is stale no matter the activity }
+		maxFreshTimeout: {time in ms} // Time after which the session is considered stale
+						// no matter the activity
+	}

 The IP and UA (User Agent) checks are a method against session hijacking - if the IP or User Agent changes mid-session then